 The endowed scholarships at Capitol Technology University reward continuing, full-time students with a 3.0 GPA with funds donated by generous businesses, foundations and individual donors.
 The donors have established their own criteria and requirements, such as academic merit or financial need.
 Scholarship awards and amounts vary and are not automatically renewed.

 Continuing students interested in applying must submit a completed scholarship application with a typed essay on an assigned topic between March 1st and March 31st before the academic year they want to be considered for an endowed scholarship.
-One application found on MyCapitol encompasses these scholarships:
+View the single application on MyCapitol that encompasses these scholarships:

 - Alcatel USA Scholarship